 One of my very, very favorite things to do as a mom is to read chapter books aloud to my kids.
 We almost always have a book that we are in the middle of reading and we’ll read a little before bed or on a lazy Sunday afternoon.

-Favorite Books to Read Aloud to Kids:
+Good Books to Read to Kids:

 (These are in no particular order)